Canonically consistent quantum master equation for proton-transfer reactions

 \section{Additional wavepacket dynamics}

-We show additional wavepacket dynamics for increasing coupling strength $\gamma$ to illustrate the influence of the coupling to the bath on the initially coherent oscillations observed in the expected position dynamics.
+In the following three figures, we show additional wavepacket dynamics for increasing coupling strength $\gamma$ to illustrate the influence of the coupling to the bath on the initially coherent oscillations observed in the expected position dynamics.